Cat & Dog Veterinary Surgery

 If your pet requires advanced care, our veterinarians will refer you to a veterinary surgeon near Natick and will collaborate with your vet surgeon to ensure that your pet receives the best care possible.

-We perform medical and emergency surgeries at Wellesley-Natick Veterinary Hospital to help treat disease and conditions in pets, as well as to repair injuries caused by trauma.
+We perform medical and emergency surgeries at Wellesley-Natick Veterinary Hospital to help treat diseases and conditions in pets, as well as to repair injuries caused by trauma.

 Our Natick veterinarians perform the following elective and non-elective surgeries regularly: